GSTT-CSC/MLOps/README.md

 POSTGRES_DB=db
 ```

-3. Navigate to the mlflow_server directory start the service.
+3. Navigate to the mlflow_server directory and start the service.
 Any docker images that are not present on your local system will be pulled from dockerhub (which might take a while).

 ```shell
  cd mlflow_server